NatWest Markets

-NatWest Markets is the investment banking arm of NatWest Group based in the United Kingdom.
+NatWest Markets plc is the investment banking arm of NatWest Group based in the United Kingdom.

-It was created from the then RBS Group's corporate and institutional banking division in 2016, as part of a structural reform intended to comply with the requirements of the Financial Services (Banking Reform) Act 2013 and to give the NatWest brand greater prominence.
+The company was created from the then RBS Group's corporate and institutional banking division in 2016, as part of a structural reform intended to comply with the requirements of the Financial Services (Banking Reform) Act 2013 and to give the NatWest brand greater prominence.
 The Act implements the Independent Commission on Banking recommendation that domestic retail banking should be "ring-fenced" from riskier trading activities by 2019.
-The ring-fenced group, NatWest Holdings, was created at the same time.
+The ring-fenced sub-group, NatWest Holdings, was created at the same time.

-To give it legal form, The Royal Bank of Scotland was renamed NatWest Markets in 2018; at the same time Adam and Company (which held a separate PRA banking licence) was renamed The Royal Bank of Scotland, with Adam and Company continuing as an RBS private banking brand until its transfer to Coutts & Co. in 2022.
+To give it legal form, The Royal Bank of Scotland was renamed NatWest Markets in 2018; at the same time Adam and Company (which held a separate PRA banking licence) was renamed The Royal Bank of Scotland, with Adam and Company continuing as an RBS private banking brand until 2022.

 History

 The NatWest Markets name was previously used from 1992 to 1997, the remnants of which were absorbed into the Royal Bank of Scotland Group on the acquisition of National Westminster Bank in 2000.
 RBS Group was renamed NatWest Group in 2020.

 NatWest Markets' origins lie in County Bank, the merchant banking subsidiary of National Provincial Bank formed in 1965.
 The original County Bank was established in Manchester in 1862 and, in 1935, merged into District Bank, which was acquired by National Provincial Bank in 1962.
 The merchant bank acquired various stockbroking and jobbing firms, becoming County NatWest when the banking system was deregulated in 1987; it was later consolidated with corporate banking to form NatWest Markets.
 NatWest Markets acquired US-based Greenwich Capital in 1996 and became Greenwich NatWest following disposal of large parts of the business.